ladybug-tools/hb-energy-primer/text/components/Apply_Setpoint_Values.md

 #### Inputs
 * ##### room_or_program [Required]
 Honeybee Rooms or ProgramType objects to which the input setpoints should be assigned.
 This can also be the identifier of a ProgramType to be looked up in the program type library.
+This can also be a Honeybee Model for which all Rooms will be assigned the setpoints.
 * ##### cooling_setpt
 A numerical value for a single constant temperature for the cooling setpoint [C].
 * ##### heating_setpt